Tag Archives: #lights

 Reflectors are forms of passive visibility, while lights are great for active visibility.
 Read on to see where each one is helpful and most efficient.

-Finding visibility for safety and fun in fall’s limited light
+Added visibility for safety and fun in fall’s limited light

 by John Brown

-Now that fall is officially here, we must keep visibility in mind while staying active amongst all autumn colors.
-As the days get shorter, while enjoying your favorite outdoor activities this time of the year, the primary forms of visibility we need to focus on are passive and active visibility.
-Things like reflectors and bright colors are passive forms of visibility, While lights and blinkers are great examples of active visibility.
+Now that fall is just around the corner and the days are getting shorter, we must consider visibility while staying active amongst the autumn colors.
+As the leaves change and then drop, we need to focus on passive and active visibility.
+Things like reflectors and bright colors are passive forms of visibility, while lights and blinkers are great examples of active visibility.
 Read on to see where each one is helpful and most efficient.

 First Passive visibility

 Most autumn bike rides start in the light and gradually evolve into darkness as the rider pedals.
-In these cases, most riders rely on passive visibility to get them home.
-Provided your ride is under street lamps or some form of light, that passive visibility will get you home.
+Most riders rely on passive visibility to get them home in these cases.
+If your ride is under street lamps or lights, that passive visibility will get you home.
 The most common form of passive visibility is the lowly reflector.
 These plastic devices are required by the CPSC (U.S. Consumer Product Safety Commission) to be installed on all bicycles sold in the United States.
-You will find reflectors in two colors: white (front and wheels) and Red (rear).
+You will find reflectors in white (front and wheels) and Red (rear).

 Additionally, many apparel companies install reflective materials onto their products.
 Like the reflector on your bike, these reflective materials will take any light directed your way and return it to the source of the light so you are seen.
-Where passive reflectivity falls short is when there is no light source to activate the visibility.
+Passive reflectivity falls short when there is no light source to activate visibility.

 This jacket offers excellent visibility through color and reflective materials.